-I had the pleasure of doing a webinar yesterday as part of Instant E-Training’s Content Marketing Virtual Summit.
-You can still register for free, watch the recordings, and download the ebooks and presentations.
-My specific topic is on a strategy we’ve been working with our clients on for the last few years – identifying gaps in their content strategy that help them build authority and drive conversions.
+I had the pleasure of developing and giving a webinar yesterday as part of Instant E-Training’s Content Marketing Virtual Summit.
+My specific topic is a strategy we’ve been working with our clients on for the last few years – identifying gaps in their content strategy that help them build authority and drive conversions.

-While quality of content is paramount to our clients’ success, it’s no longer a question of how much content to write.
+While the quality of content is paramount to our client’s success, it’s no longer a question of how much content to write.
 All of our clients recognize they are now publishers.
 The new question is what should they write.
-Our job is finding the gaps in our clients’ content strategies and developing solutions that best fill those gaps.
+Our job is to find the gaps in our clients’ content strategies and develop solutions that best fill those gaps.

-For our largest clients, who have an entire news room, it’s not a simple task.
-We import over 2 millions records every week into a custom-built and designed Big Data engine that we built where we can slice and dice search, social and and analytics data as quickly as possible to identify opportunities.
+For our largest clients, who have an entire newsroom, it’s not a simple task.
+We import over 2 million records every week into a custom-built and designed Big Data engine that we built where we can slice and dice search, social, and analytics data as quickly as possible to identify opportunities.
 For our own blog, it’s a bit easier.
-We review our tools and do research on a monthly basis to find the opportunities.
-Here’s the breakdown:
+We review our tools and do research on a monthly basis to find opportunities.